 Zuppa Toscana is Olive Garden’s most popular soup.
-This one-pot, homemade Zuppa Toscana recipe is hearty and loaded with Italian sausage, kale, bacon and potatoes.
+This one-pot, homemade Zuppa Toscana recipe is hearty and loaded with Italian sausage, kale, bacon, and tender potatoes.
+It’s on my family’s regular menu rotation!

 Some of our most popular recipes are restaurant copycat recipes like Creamy Shrimp Pasta and of course Chicken Madeira!
 You can make it better at home for a fraction of the price!

-We love re-creating restaurant quality soups at home like our popular Clam Chowder Recipe.
-My sister Tanya taught me how to make this Olive Garden Zuppa Toscana and it has been a family and reader favorite since we first published it in 2010.
+We love re-creating restaurant-quality soups at home, like our popular Clam Chowder Recipe.
+My sister Tanya taught me how to make this Olive Garden Zuppa Toscana from scratch and it has been a family and reader favorite since we first published it in 2010.
 We have since made it heartier and more flavorful.
 The classic just got better!

 What is Zuppa Toscana?

-Zuppa means soup and Toscana means Tuscan.
+Zuppa means soup, and Toscana means Tuscan.
 Tuscan Soup!
-It is classically made with kale, potatoes, onion, and garlic then served topped with cheese.
+This American adaptation is classically made with kale, potatoes, onion, and garlic, then served topped with Parmesan cheese or Parmigiano Reggiano.

 Zuppa toscana copycat recipes in bowl with spoon and served with bread